Is your high school student considering taking a gap year before attending college? Here’s what students and parents need to know.

 One of the biggest considerations is whether scholarships will be held for a student’s return to campus.
 Every college is different, and you’ll need to ask.
 Some institutions do hold scholarships, but don’t assume!
 Always check.

 Need-based financial aid must be re-evaluated after the gap year.
-During the gap year, families will file the Free Application for Federal Student Aid (FAFSA) and for some schools, the CSS Profile, both of which remain similar, financial aid office about what to expect, says Jill Desjean, policy analyst at the National Association of Student Financial Aid Administrators (NASFAA).
+During the gap year, families will file the Free Application for Federal Student Aid (FAFSA) and for some schools, the CSS Profile, both annual forms.
+If family finances remain similar, financial aid probably won’t change but ask the financial aid office about what to expect, says Jill Desjean, policy analyst at the National Association of Student Financial Aid Administrators (NASFAA).

-If a gap year program offers college credit, be sure to ask whether the credits will affect any scholarships being help.
+If a gap year program offers college credit, be sure to ask whether the credits will affect any scholarships being held.

 The bottom line?
 Positive outcomes can outweigh the potential wrinkles as long as you do your homework to prevent any unwelcome surprises.